MustardMan42/Masterful-CSS-Module/README.md

          "tutorial.mjs"
        ],
      ```
    * A .mjs file is a file that contains javascript code.
-In our case, we are including this code confirm that the module has loaded, later on [Part 4, Step 1](#step-1-adjusting-your-.mjs-file) we will add new lines of code to apply a class to journal entries that we will flag for each adventure.
+In our case, we are including this code confirm that the module has loaded, later on [(see Part 4, Step 1)](#step-1-adjusting-your-.mjs-file) we will add new lines of code to apply a class to journal entries that we will flag for each adventure.
 In Visual Studio press CTRL + N to open a new text file.
 You will want to copy the code below into your new file, and be sure that you set the module_ID correctly.
      * ```javascript
        const MODULE_ID = "terrific-tutorial"; //Change this to the lowercase id at the top of your module.json